meatball133/crystal/concepts/bools/about.md

 ## Logical operators

-Crystal has 3 logical operators which is used to combine bools and change thier values.
+Crystal has 3 logical operators which is used to combine bools and change their values.

 ### And(`&&`)